Skip to Content

 mkdir example-fastapi cd example-fastapi

-Koyeb detects Python applications when one of the following requirements is met.
-In this guide, we will use requirements.txt to trigger the detection.
+Koyeb detects Python applications when one of the Python matching criteria is met.
+We will use a requirements.txt file to trigger the detection.

-In the folder you created, create a new virtual environment folder using python -m venv venv.
-Virtual environments provide isolation from the system environment allowing each virtual environment you create to have its own installation directories, dependencies, etc. Then to activate and load your virtual environment, type:
+Virtual environments provide isolation from the system environment allowing each virtual environment you create to have its own installation directories, dependencies, etc.

 . venv/bin/activate

-Install FastAPI and create a requirements.txt file to store the dependencies and version of each package required to run our application:
+Install FastAPI and create a requirements.txt file to store the dependencies and version of each package required to run the application:

 pip install fastapi "uvicorn[standard]" pip freeze > requirements.txt

-Next, create a main.py file and copy the following FastAPI application code:
+Create a file called main.py and add the following FastAPI application code:

 from typing import Union from fastapi import FastAPI app = FastAPI() @app.get("/") def read_root(): return {"message": "Hello from Koyeb"}